ivanfoo/platform-101/kubernetes/README.md

 ### Kind installation

 Kind is a kubernetes implementation in docker to run a local cluster.
 It will be our learning play field.
+More info: https://github.com/kubernetes-sigs/kind

 Download the compiled binary:
 ```